“Detroit Dance Party” Recital 2019

 DANCE AVENUE MERCHANDISE – BOTTLED WATER & BAKED GOODS –

 50/50 RAFFLE TICKETS – FLOWER BOUQUETS:

-Stylish Dance Avenue apparel (t-shirts, hoodies, leggings, etc.) will be available for purchase.
+Stylish Dance Avenue apparel (t-shirts, hoodies, joggers, etc.) will be available for purchase.

 Cold bottled water & Fresh Baked Goods will be available for purchase in the front lobby during the Recitals.
 Food not allowed inside the auditorium.

 Please be sure to purchase 50/50 & Basket Raffle tickets at the show!
 All proceeds go to our Competition Team.

 Floral bouquets available for purchase in the auditorium lobby on Recital days.

 Signs will be posted at the LPHS entrance to help direct dancers to the sign-in table and their designated dressing rooms.

 All dancers MUST CHECK-IN: dancers under the age of 12 MUST be signed-in and out of their dressing room by a parent; dancers 12 and older may check themselves in.
 Parents, please understand that signing your child in and out of the dressing room is our safety protocol.

 Once a dancer is in the designated dressing room, she/he must wait with their class until their number is called to the stage.
 Dancers will return to their dressing room directly after their dance performs.